 Minimal coordination complexity preferred

-Use TeammateTool when:
+Use agent teams (TeammateTool) when:

-Agents need to communicate during execution
+Teammates need to message each other during execution

 Selective waiting (Join specific agents, not all)